What is a resource guide or a resource directory?

 If you’ve built a resource guide that provides clear value to your users, you can certainly start thinking of ways to monetize it.
 One of the common ways of monetizing resource guides is providing the visitors with a free sample (e.g. a few items from each category) to get a taste of the product and charging for the full database.
 Other monetization options include ads, a subscription-based model (makes sense if the directory is frequently updated with new entries and/or there are additional services available for paid customers), partnership with featured companies to earn affiliate commissions, and so on.

 Do I need a Softr account to use the template?

 As soon as you click the Use the template button, you'll be immediately taken to Softr studio and can start working on the template.
 If you don't have a Softr account, you'll be prompted to register first (a Free account will work just fine).

 Can I use the Resource Library template with a free Softr account?

 All the Softr templates are completely free of charge and can be used with any of the Softr subscription plans.
 However, Free and Starter plans have a limitation on the number of application users, so you might need to consider a higher subscription plan if you need to have full Memberships access.

-What are the benefits of using Softr together with Google Sheets?
+What are the benefits of using Softr together with Airtable?

-Our users decide to use Softr on top of Google Spreadsheets for several reasons.
+Our users decide to use Softr on top of Airtable bases for several reasons.
 The most common are:

 - You will have a responsible and professional-looking user interface to share with clients, colleagues, and users on your domain (included for free!)